jonnor/ESC-CNN-microcontroller/report/references.md

 Compared on UrbanSound8k and ESC-50.
 70.5% average acc on UrbandSound8k.
-! evaluated on 5 folds? the dataset is pre-stratified with 10 folds, leakage can happen

 2 model variations evaluated, plus quantized versions.
 520K and 288K parameters.